-The remuneration received by the Executive Directors and certain key management personnel takes into consideration his or her individual performance and contribution towards the overall performance of the Group for FY2020.
+The remuneration received by the Executive Directors and certain key management personnel takes into consideration his or her individual performance and contribution towards the overall performance of the Group for FY2021.
 Their remuneration is made up of fixed and variable components.
-The fixed component is in the form of salary, bonus, share options under the Scheme, benefits-in-kind and others.
+The fixed component is in the form of salary, bonus, benefits-in-kind and others.
 The variable component is performance-related and is linked to the Group's performance as well as the performance of each individual Executive Director and key management personnel.
 In determining the actual quantum of variable component of remuneration, the RC had taken into account the extent to which the performance conditions have been met.